-The Taxpayer Advocate Service (TAS) is there to help you.
-The TAS is your voice at the IRS.
-Their job is to ensure that every taxpayer is treated fairly and that you know and understand your rights.
+TAS is an independent organization within the IRS that helps taxpayers and protects taxpayer rights.
+Their job is to ensure that every taxpayer is treated fairly and that you know and understand your rights under the Taxpayer Bill of Rights.